-- a) & b) The project proposes improving drainage, installing drain piping along Feather River Boulevard and Cottonwood Avenue, and installing a drainage basin within Cottonwood Park.
-The proposed drainage improvement project would not deviate atheistically from what currently exists on Feather River Boulevard and Cottonwood Avenue.
-Moreover, the drainage basin will be placed within the walnut orchard of the park and will not affect the community garden and the rest of the park features.
-View sheds are primarily within the boundaries of the project; impacts to scenic resources and vistas would not be affected resulting in less than significant impact. - c) It is acknowledged that aesthetic impacts are subjective and may be perceived differently by various affected individuals.
+- c) It is acknowledged that aesthetic impacts are subjective and may be perceived differently by various affected individuals.
 Nonetheless, given the urbanized environment in which the project is proposed, it is concluded that the project would not substantially degrade the visual character or quality of the project site or vicinity.
 A less than significant impact will result. - d) The proposed project would be conducted during daytime hours; no nighttime construction is proposed.
-No temporary or permanent lighting is proposed.
-There would be no effect on nighttime views.
-Therefore, there will be no impact.
+The project proposes to install 20 new pedestrian lights within the park to discourage illegal dumping and promote safety for visitors.
+Specifically, community members have expressed safety concerns due to the lack of lighting and walkways.
+The proposed lighting would positively affect nighttime views.